Weston Pass History

 The 13,000 foot Buffalo Peaks, formed by volcanic action long after the Mosquito Range uplift, mark the western edge of the 39 Mile Volcano Belt.

-Before there were roads to South Park, early gold rushers using the Santa Fe Trail would head north along Fountain Creek.
+- Before there were roads to South Park, early gold rushers using the Santa Fe Trail would head north along Fountain Creek.

-As Pikes Peak came into view, they continued northwest up the creek and over Ute Pass, and then used Buffalo Peaks as a landmark as they entered South Park.
+- As Pikes Peak came into view, they continued northwest up the creek and over Ute Pass, and then used Buffalo Peaks as a landmark as they entered South Park.

 - The early 1860’s saw some busy times for the tollway, but nothing like the hordes that raced for Leadville after the 1877 silver strike.

-- As the Denver, South Park and Pacific Railroad built toward Leadville in 1879, end-of-track was at the wild tent town of Weston, several miles east of Twin Bridges.
+- As the Denver, South Park and Pacific Railroad built towards the Divide in 1879, end-of-track was at the wild tent town of Weston, several miles east of Twin Bridges.

-From there, the Wall & Witter Company alone sent 7 stagecoaches and 11 freight wagons each day to conquer Weston.
+- From there, the Wall & Witter Company alone sent 7 stagecoaches and 11 freight wagons each day to conquer Weston.

 - Isham & Co.’s summit house was at the top of Weston Pass to meet the needs of those who were thirsty and/or in a mood to celebrate achieving the Summit.